ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

  - Exalted Recipe Start: "#Chaos Recipe Enhancer by kosace Exalted Recipe Start"
  - Exalted Recipe End: "#Chaos Recipe Enhancer by kosace Exalted Recipe End"

 Don't "cross" them, meaning if you start one section end it before starting the other one.
-If you don't have both, the Exalted Recipe Section gets written on top of the Chaos one.

 You can change the look of the Chaos Recipe Section in "C:\Users\username\AppData\Roaming\ChaosRecipeEnhancer\Styles\NormalItemsStyle.txt".

 You can change the look of the Exalted Recipe Section in "C:\Users\username\AppData\Roaming\ChaosRecipeEnhancer\Styles\InfluencedItemsStyle.txt"

 Unfortunately there is no possibility to automatically refresh your lootfilter ingame (that are legal), so you will have to do that manually (2 clicks).